-A port investment with a minimum value of 200 million liras can be made through the use of regional incentives.
-The President is authorised to increase or decrease this threshold.
-Regional incentives are determined in terms of the development levels of each region.
+A port or port services investment with a minimum value of 200 million liras can be made through the use of large-scale incentives.
+The president is authorised to increase or decrease this threshold.
+Large-scale investment incentives are determined in terms of the subject of the investment, which should be one of the 12 pre-determined subjects.
 Such incentives generally include exemptions from stamp duty, real estate tax and other fees and charges arising from corporate tax, value added tax, customs duty and social security premium support, and reduced income withholding tax.
 These incentives may also be used for greenfield and brownfield investments.